LRahlff/ReadMailReallyFast/README.md

   * libncurses-dev
   * libopenssl
   * boost (as long as you plan to run the tests)
+  * lua or python if you plan to use scripting

  There is no <code>./configure</code> nor <code>make install</code> yet.